catherinepope/sequential-elimination/README.md

 # Journal Topic Selector

-A React-based tool that helps you choose the best topic for your next article using a systematic sequential elimination process.
+A Vue-based tool that helps you choose the best topic for your next article using a systematic sequential elimination process.

 ## Overview